Hiro Fujikake encountered Sir James Galway in 1988

-According to the introduction of Japanese edition : “The Man with the Golden Flute” wrote by Sir James Galway, he mentions that this is the one of his favorite album and every time he listens to the album with Hiro Fujikake “The Enchanted Forest -Melody of Japan”, beautiful memories in Japan come back to his mind.
+In the introduction to the Japanese edition of “The Man with the Golden Flute,” by Sir James Galway, Galway mentions that “The Enchanted Forest -Melody of Japan” is one of his favorite albums, and every time he listens to the album beautiful memories of Japan come back to his mind.

 The Lark In The Clear Air

-I received a sheet music of Prelude for L’apres Midi d’un Faune from Sir James Galway for the second album and I found that it would be difficult to make the best use of flute solo with this original.
-So I suggested to up 3 to 4 octave.
-He was surprised by my suggestion and said “Do you really change the masterpiece of Claude Debussy?”, then I made a joke that “He wouldn’t care anything since he is sleeping in the ground.”and continued “In order to bring out 100% of your charm, it’s better to up.”
-He was suspicious and said “Keep the same harmony!”, I answered “OK! trust me.” then I arranged the music.
+I received the sheet music for Prélude à l’apres midi d’un faune from Sir James Galway for the second album, and I found that it would be difficult to make the best use of flute solo with this original.
+So I suggested moving the melody to a higher key.
+He was surprised by my suggestion and said, “Are you really going to change the masterpiece of Claude Debussy?”
+Then I joked that “He wouldn’t care since he is sleeping in the ground,” and continued, “In order to bring out 100% of your charm, it’s better to move it up.”
+He was suspicious and said, “Keep the same harmony!”
+I answered, “OK! trust me.”
+Then I arranged the music.

-The recording was in Sydney, Australia.
-All of staff were anxious about my arrangement.
+The recording was made in Sydney, Australia.
+All the staff were anxious about my arrangement.
 As soon as the recording was finished, everyone stood up and said “Bravo!!” with a big round of applause.